-Lea Michele's Star-Studded Engagement Party Included A 'Scream Queens' Reunion That Fans Are Going To Die For — PHOTOS
+Lea Michele's Engagement Party Photos Include A Killer 'Scream Queens' Reunion

 Need a little more Chanel in your life?
 In this case, we're not actually talking about the luxury fashion brand, but rather the notoriously nasty clan of sorority sisters from Scream Queens, FX's harrowing black comedy.
 Well, the show might've wrapped back in 2016, but thanks to Lea Michele's star-studded engagement party over the weekend, fans who've been dying to see the Chanels back together again need not look too much further than the actor's Instagram account, which is currently riddled with snapshots from the evening's festivities.